-If the LSRD were to be breached, the Pacific Northwest Energy System would need to replace 1,137 aMW of energy during a regular water year compared to current operations.
-As discussed, this annual generation could be replaced by other carbon-free sources of generation like wind or solar.
-However, according to the 2020 CRSO EIS, if the annual energy provided by the LSRD were to be replaced by these energy sources the probability of a LOLP is expected to double compared to current operations from 6.6% to 13.8%.
-The increase in the LOLP could be addressed through the addition of evolving technologies like battery storage, small modular nuclear reactors, hydrogen generation and pump storage.
+If the LSRD were to be breached, the Pacific Northwest Energy System would need to replace 900 aMW of non-emitting energy.
+19 As discussed, this annual generation could be replaced by other carbon-free sources of generation like wind or solar.
+In the 2020 CRSO EIS, if the annual energy provided by the LSRD were to be replaced by these energy sources the probability of a LOLP is expected to be 6.6%.
+108